midlantica/LovelyBunchOfCoconuts/content/quotes/Liberty-is-not-a-means-to-a-political-end-Lord-Acton.md

 ---
-title: "Liberty is not a means to a political end"
+title: 'Liberty is not a means to a political end'
 ---

 ## "Liberty is not a means to a political end.
 It is itself the highest political end."